FEUP-LDTS-2021/ldts-project-assignment-g1202/docs/README.md

 As for the different states, they are divided with the same methodology as the mvc style, and permite the game to alter its behavior in a simple and efficient way.

 #### Consequences:

-The use of these patterns in the current design allow the following benefits:
-- The several states that represent the different menus become explicit in the code, instead of relying on a series of flags.
+The main pros of using this design pattern are:
+ - We could construct objects step-by-step, defer construction steps or run steps recursively.
+ - We could reuse the same construction code when building various representations of products.
-- A well organized code acknowledging the Single Responsibility Principle.
+ - We could isolate complex construction code from the business logic of the product, Single Responsibility Principle.

-- Easy to add new features throughout the development stage.
+But however, the complexity of the code increased since we had to create multiple new classes.

 ### Observers and listeners